 Sweetened with natural juices and nothing artificial, our 100% plant-based energy shots are truly something special.
 They are crafted with clean and simple ingredients, backed by science, designed to maximize your productivity.

-With 2x more caffeine than a cup of coffee for long-lasting energy and 15x more L-theanine than a cup of green tea for focus and productivity, our clean all-day energy shots are a total game-changer and will help to keep you relaxed and focused for hours.
+With 2x more caffeine than a shot of espresso for long-lasting energy and 15x more L-theanine than a cup of green tea for focus and productivity, our clean all-day energy shots are a total game-changer and will help to keep you relaxed and focused for hours.

 Try our delicious clean all-day energy shots and see the difference that clean ingredients can make today -- you just might be surprised!